greyarch/testx-file-keywords/README.md

 testx-file-keywords
 =====

 A library that extends testx with keywords for content of text files.
-This library is packaged as a npm package
+This library is packaged as a npm package.

 ## How does it work
 From the directory of the art code install the package as follows: